Build Your Mobile-Friendly Website – Mobile SEO Best Practices

 Below are some things that you should avoid in SEO for Mobile –

 c.
-Heavy graphics: – Avoid using heavy images and graphics as t can increase your website’s loading time and can increase the bounce rate.
-However, it not fully possible to eliminate them as they also enhance your content but more than that it can be a hurdle.
+Heavy graphics: – Avoid using heavy images and graphics as that can increase your website’s loading time and can increase the bounce rate.
+However, it is not possible to eliminate them as they also enhance your content.
+It is advisable to put images relevant to the content and avoid overstuffing.

 d.
 Page speed: – Uploading or downloading any data also depends on internet speed but if your website is too slow that means it is having some error that needs to be solved.
 You can run a test on the search console to find out all the bugs.

-If you want your website to be highly optimized for mobile then try not to frustrate the user and try to give it a delightful experience by giving exactly what a user would expect from a desktop’s version website.
+If you want your website to be highly optimized for mobile then try not to frustrate the user and try to give it a delightful experience by giving exactly what the user expects from a desktop’s version website.
 Don’t add non-playable videos which need flash players and constant upgrades.
 Mobile web pages that provide bad user experience can demote your website’s ranking.
-Make it the lightweight that can handle low bandwidth.
-Make your home page look as good as possible with most critical links around it.

 Still, if you have any questions, ask in the comment section.